 - Best time to visit wineries in Bordeaux

-I recommend staying in the center of the city in the areas near the Grand Theatre, the Golden Triangle or the quarter of Saint-Pierre, which is the heart of a vibrant social life of Bordeaux.
-You will be close to shopping, restaurants, the Garonne river promenade and all major attractions.
+I recommend staying in the center of the city in the areas near the Grand Theatre, the Golden Triangle, or the quarter of Saint-Pierre, which is the heart of the vibrant social life of Bordeaux.
+You will be close to shopping, restaurants, the Garonne river promenade, and all major attractions.

 If you stay outside of Bordeaux, you might look into renting a car.
 However, driving in the city of Bordeaux can be challenging due to narrow roads and hectic traffic, especially during rush hour.
 Learn more in my article on whether you need to rent a car in Bordeaux.

 Bordeaux is a capital of vast wine country and home to thousands of wineries – from prestigious chateaux to small charming family estates.

 A wine tour is a “must-do” when in Bordeaux.
 You will see spectacular vineyards, historic castles and learn how famous Bordeaux wines are made, and taste them, of course.
 Choose your preferred Bordeaux destination among the Medoc, Saint-Emilion, Pomerol, Pessac-Leognan and Graves, Sauternes and Barsac, hop on an organized wine tour or drive around independently.